lines-of-codes/typst-attributionistic/README.md

 ## Quirk

-Note that this library makes use of a label named `<afig>` to mark , using that label will interfere with the library so please don't.
+Note that this library makes use of a label named `<afig>` to mark attributed figures, using that label will interfere with the library so please don't use it.

 ## API